SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 [image assetsSrc="JS-Applications-Routing-9.png" /]

-**Create team and edit team forms are identical.**
+**Create team and edit team forms are identical:**

 [image assetsSrc="JS-Applications-Routing-10.png" /]

-**Team details with the option to join the team and a list of all current members.**
+**Team details with the option to join the team and a list of all current members:**

 [image assetsSrc="JS-Applications-Routing-11.png" /]